kostadindev/GONEXT/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license with an additional commercial use clause.
 This means you are free to:

 - Share — copy and redistribute the material in any medium or format
 - Adapt — remix, transform, and build upon the material